cktang88/system-prompt-tester/README.md

 # ChatGPT Prompt Manager

-This is a simple web application that allows you to manage your ChatGPT prompts.
+This web application allows you to manage your ChatGPT prompts and compare their responses to the same user message.

 ## Features

 - Add, edit, and delete prompts
-- Import and export prompts
+- Future: Import and export prompts
-- Chat with your prompts
+- Chat with all your prompts simultaneously

 ## Usage